英文字典中文字典

 A (writ of) mandamus is an order from a court to an inferior government official ordering the government official to properly fulfill their official duties or correct an abuse of discretion

-• Examples of writ of mandamus: Forcing a government agency to . . .
+• Examples of writ of mandamus: Forcing a government agency to process an . . .

 A writ of mandamus is a court order compelling a government agency or official to perform an act that is required by law Typically, this writ is sought when an individual believes their request has been unreasonably delayed